 "Blessed are they who are persecuted for the sake of righteousness, for theirs is the kingdom of heaven."

-Clearly, there are a number of ways in which the beatitudes come into play in daily life.
+There are a number of ways in which the Beatitudes come into play in daily life.
 Indeed, there are certainly many other ways in which these tenets can be lived out as well.
+There are numerous Christian resources that describe how Christians should live out the Beatitudes and Christ’s other teachings.
+Whether you are a believer or simply curious, the Bible is a fascinating book with a rich history, and the Beatitudes describe universal virtues such as humility, compassion and helping others that can resonate with anyone.